JOHNFLEURIMOND/EmailPlatform/README.md

     });
     ```

-I also learned how to do inline style in this application.
+I also learned how to do inline styling vs external as in just implementing it via index.css.
+I thought it was a separations of concerns but I guess not in React.

 ```import React from "react";